Head Injury in Children

 Talk with your child’s healthcare providers about the risks, benefits, and possible side effects of all treatments.

-What are the possible complications of a head injury in a child?
+What are possible complications of a head injury in a child?

 How well a child recovers from a head injury depends on the type of injury and other health problems that may be present.
-It is important to focus on maximizing your child's abilities at home and in the community.
-You can encourage your child to strengthen his or her self-esteem and have independence.
+It is important to focus on maximizing your child's abilities at home, school, and in the community.
+You can encourage your child to strengthen their self-esteem and have independence.